 - View Freud’s former apartment and surgery

-- Plenty of original documents, photos, objects, and more
+- Original documents, photos, objects, and more

-- Some excellent psychoanalysis-themed souvenirs in the shop
+- Excellent psychoanalysis-themed souvenirs in the shop

-- See also: The Jewish Museum | Jewish Vienna
+- See also:

 Freud in Vienna

 Sigmund Freud introduced the world to the idea of the psychiatrist’s couch.
-And, if you visit house No.19 on Vienna’s Berggasse, you can stand in the very room that witnessed the birth of this novel concept.
+And, if you visit house No.19 on Vienna’s Berggasse, you can stand in the very room that witnessed the birth of this concept.

-The location is the very apartment that Freud lived in with his wife Martha, his kids, and his sister-in-law between 1891 and 1938.
+Remarkably, the location is the very apartment that Freud lived in with his wife Martha, his kids, and his sister-in-law between 1891 and 1938.

-(Given the volume of writing Freud produced, he must have single-handedly kept the Viennese cigar industry in business.)
+Given the volume of writing Freud produced, he must have single-handedly kept the Viennese cigar industry in business.

 The museum is obviously a must for those with an interest in psychology and psychiatry.
 But you also get a feel for the intellectual life of late 19th and early 20th century Vienna, spanning a world war and the end of the Habsburg monarchy.